-The Tibetan Buddhists have traditionally practiced a very special kind of burial.
+Tibetan Buddhists have traditionally practised a very special kind of burial.
 The picture above is from a celestial burial site, outside Lhasa.
-This term is often used of the ancient Tibetan way of saying good-bye to their dead.
-The dead is not buried but is literally elevated.
+This term connotes the ancient Tibetan way of saying good-bye to their dead.
+The dead person is not buried but is literally elevated.
 The key is the birds: They eat the body remains and fly up in the air thereby coming a step closer to Heaven.
 This custom also has a practical reason; wood is a scarce resource in Tibet.
 Read from my visit.

 The Abrahamic religions

 Jews, Muslims and Christians all practice ground burial but differs when it comes to cremations.
 Cremation is accepted and widespread among Christians, whereas this is forbidden for Jews and under Islamic religious law (sharia).

 Islam differs from Christianity in another aspect as well.
 Graves are not extravagant with perhaps only a small stone to show the location of the grave to the family.

 Large Christian cemeteries with family mausoleums and grand tombs

 Christian cemeteries contain in the Catholic and Anglican traditions elaborate tomb monuments.
 Affluent people have seen it important to leave a legacy in the shape of a personal or family mausoleum.

 The largest cemeteries are often, in all their splendour, very peaceful places to visit.
 These large Christian cemeteries often have columbariums, urns with a deceased person’s cremated remains.
 They have covered shelves into which families place the urns containing the ash of the cremated body.